Dynamic Data Structures for $k$-Nearest Neighbor Queries: Preliminaries

 \begin{lemma}[Kaplan \etal~\cite{Kaplan17}] Given an algorithm that constructs a $k$-shallow cutting of size $S(n,k)$ on $n$ functions in $T(n,k)$ time, such that the prism containing a query point can be located in $Q(n,k)$ time, we can construct a data structure of size $O(S(n,1)\log n)$ that dynamically maintains a set of at most $n$ functions $F$.
 Reporting the lowest function at a query point $q$ takes $O(Q(n,1)\log n)$ time, inserting a function in $F$ takes $O((T(n,1)/n)\log^2 n)$ amortized time, and deleting a function from $F$ takes $O((T(n,1)S(n,1)/n^2) \log^4 n)$ amortized time. \end{lemma}

-From now on we consider the general variant where there data structure consists of $O(\log_b n)$ towers.
+From now on we consider the general variant, where the data structure consists of $O(\log_b n)$ towers.
 The following lemma describes the properties of the $1$-NN data structure we need to construct our general fully dynamic $k$-nearest neighbors data structure.

-\begin{lemma} Let $b \geq 2$ be any fixed value and $S(n,k)$ be the size of $k$-shallow cutting.
-There is a dynamic nearest neighbor data structure that has the following properties. \begin{enumerate} \item The data structure consists of $O(\log_b n)$ towers. \item A function occurs $O(b\log n \cdot S(n,1)/n)$ times in a conflict list in a single tower. \item The insertion time is $O(b \log_b n \cdot P(n)/n)$, where $P(n)$ is the preprocessing time. \item A deletion causes amortized $O(b \log_b n\log n \cdot S(n,1)/n)$ reinsertions. \item To find the $k$-NN of a query point $q$ it is sufficient to consider the prisms containing $q$ of the shallow cuttings at level $j_k := \lceil \log(Ck/n)\rceil$, for some large enough constant $C$. \end{enumerate} \end{lemma}
+\begin{lemma} Let $b \geq 2$ be any fixed value and $S(n,k)$ be the maximum size of a $k$-shallow cutting.
+There is a dynamic nearest neighbor data structure that has the following properties. \begin{enumerate} \item The data structure consists of $O(\log_b n)$ towers. \item A function occurs $O(b\log n \cdot S(n,1)/n)$ times in a conflict list in a single tower. \item The insertion time is $O(b \log_b n \cdot P(n)/n)$, where $P(n)$ is the preprocessing time. \item A deletion causes amortized $O(b \log_b n\log n \cdot S(n,1)/n)$ reinsertions. \item To find the $k$-NN of a query point $q$, it is sufficient to consider $O(\log_b n)$ prisms, namely for each tower the prism containing $q$ of the shallow cutting at level $j_k := \lceil \log(Ck/n)\rceil$, for some large enough constant $C$. \end{enumerate} \end{lemma}